Ministers urged to abandon Rwanda policy and Illegal Migration Act

 Ministers have been urged to scrap the Rwanda policy legislation after the Government’s plan was ruled to be unlawful by the UK’s most senior judges.

-Sacha Deshmukh, the human rights charity’s chief executive, said Prime Minister Rishi Sunak’s administration should use Wednesday’s verdict to “draw a line under a disgraceful chapter in the UK’s political history”.
+Sacha Deshmukh, the human rights charity’s chief executive, said Prime Minister Rishi Sunak’s administration should use Wednesday’s Supreme Court verdict to “draw a line under a disgraceful chapter in the UK’s political history”.

 He said: “This policy has made complete chaos of the UK’s asylum system and this shameful deal has simply exacerbated the mess.